wakatime/wakatime-mode/README.md

 Point `wakatime-cli-path` to the absolute path of [wakatime-cli](https://pypi.python.org/pypi/wakatime).

 Optionally, point `wakatime-python-bin` to the absolute path of python on your system.
-Defaults to `/usr/bin/python`.
+Defaults to `python` which only works if python is in your PATH.

+## Troubleshooting Common Problems

+`error in process sentinel: Unexpected WakaTime error occured (code 1)!`

+Exit code 1 usually means python wasn't found.
+Find python by running `which python`, then add that path to your `init.el` file with `(setq wakatime-python-bin "/path/to/python")`.

+To be sure heartbeats are getting sent, turn on debug mode by adding this line to your `~/.wakatime.cfg` file:

+    debug = true

+Then run `tail -f ~/.wakatime.log` and make sure you see a 201 response code from the [WakaTime API](https://wakatime.com/api).